AP World History: Modern

 Advanced Placement (AP) World History: Modern (also known as AP World History, AP World, APWH, or WHAP (/'wæp/)) is a college-level course and examination offered to high school students in the United States through the College Board's Advanced Placement program.
 AP World History: Modern was designed to help students develop a greater understanding of the evolution of global processes and contacts as well as interactions between different human societies.
 The course advances understanding through a combination of selective factual knowledge and appropriate analytical skills.
 Most states require a world history class to graduate.

 Course

 Students formerly studied all of prehistory and history, reviewing material from 8000 B.C.E. to the present day.
-In June 2015, the exam was changed to AP World History: Modern.
+Starting in the 2019–20 school year, AP World History changed its exam name to AP World History: Modern and limited its assessed course content to history from c.
+1200 C.E. to the present.
 The new exam only includes material from 1200 C.E. onwards.
-Students first took the new course in the 2019–20 school year.
 The College Board announced the development of AP World History: Ancient, which focuses exclusively on earlier periods, including prehistory.
 Students in the United States usually take the course in their sophomore year of high school, although they are not generally required to do so, as some take it in senior and freshman year.

 The course is organized around four eras and nine units: